 The Lemon Sisters

-But how does one go home after seven years away and what feels like a lifetime of secrets?
+Wanting to make amends, Brooke agrees to trade places with Mindy, taking the kids back to Wildstone for a few days so she can pick up the pieces and put herself back together.
+What Brooke doesn’t admit is she’s just as broken …also how does one go home after seven years away?
 It doesn’t take long for Brooke to come face-to-face with her past, in the form of one tall, dark, sexy mistake.
-But Garrett’s no longer interested, or so he says.
-Only his words don’t match his actions, leaving Brooke feeling things she long ago shoved deep.
+But Garrett’s no longer interested.
+Only his words don’t match his actions, leaving Brooke feeling things she’d shoved deep.

-The sisters begin to wonder if the childhood taunts were true, are they lemons in life?
+Soon the sisters begin to wonder: Are they lemons in life?
 In love?
-True or not, they know one thing — you can’t run far enough to outpace your demons.
-And when long-dead secrets surface, they’ll have to overcome their differences and learn that sometimes the one person who can help you the most is the one you never thought to ask.
+All they know is that neither seems to be able to run far enough to outpace her demons.
+And when secrets surface, they’ll have to learn that sometimes the one person who can help you the most is the one you never thought to ask.

 “I get that life sucks right now, but that’s never a reason to wear granny panties.”

 Without warning, the helicopter dipped sharply and Brooke Lemon’s stomach went along with it.
 Suddenly her view of a pretty sky shifted and she was staring out at a craggily mountain peak, seemingly close enough to touch.

 Too close, and worse, they were nearly sideways.
 Fighting the vertigo, she swallowed hard at the jagged cliffs, shooting up thousands of feet into the air, vanishing in the clouds.